 OUP publishes such acclaimed authors as historian Alan Brinkley, ethnologist Richard Dawkins, journalist, and speechwriter William Safire, literary critic and educator Henry Louis Gates, Jr., and environmentalist Rachel Carson.

 New York, NY 10017

 Compared to Cambridge University Press and Oxford University Press, Routledge is a youngster, founded in 1836.
 The publisher is part of the Taylor & Francis Group, a trading division of Informa UK Ltd.

-Routledge claims to be the world's leading academic publisher in Humanities and Social Science, publishing about 2,000 new books each year through a number of offices worldwide.
+Routledge claims to be the world's leading academic publisher in Humanities and Social Science, publishing about 2,000 new books each year through some offices worldwide.

-Routledge has a backlist of more than 35,000 titles still in print and has published a number of exceptional authors such as theoretical physicist Albert Einstein, philosopher Ludwig Wittgenstein, psychiatrist and psychotherapist Carl Jung, philosopher Marshall McLuhan and philosopher, writer, activist Jean-Paul Sartre.
+Routledge has a backlist of more than 35,000 titles still in print and has published some exceptional authors such as theoretical physicist Albert Einstein, philosopher Ludwig Wittgenstein, psychiatrist, and psychotherapist Carl Jung, philosopher Marshall McLuhan and philosopher, writer, activist Jean-Paul Sartre.